Space colonization: History

 In the first half of the 17th century John Wilkins suggested in A Discourse Concerning a New Planet that future adventurers like Francis Drake and Christopher Columbus might reach the Moon and allow people to live there.
 The first known work on space colonization was the 1869 novella The Brick Moon by Edward Everett Hale, about an inhabited artificial satellite.
-In 1897, Kurd Lasswitz also wrote about space colonies.
+In 1897, Kurd Lasswitz also wrote about space colonies in his book Auf zwei Planeten (Two Planets).
 The Russian rocket science pioneer Konstantin Tsiolkovsky foresaw elements of the space community in his book Beyond Planet Earth written about 1900.
 Tsiolkovsky imagined his space travelers building greenhouses and raising crops in space.
 Tsiolkovsky believed that going into space would help perfect human beings, leading to immortality and peace.
 One of the first to speak about space colonization was Cecil Rhodes who in 1902 spoke about "these stars that you see overhead at night, these vast worlds which we can never reach", adding "I would annex the planets if I could; I often think of that.
 It makes me sad to see them so clear and yet so far".
 In the 1920s John Desmond Bernal, Hermann Oberth, Guido von Pirquet and Herman Noordung further developed the idea.
 Wernher von Braun contributed his ideas in a 1952 Colliers magazine article.
 In the 1950s and 1960s, Dandridge M. Cole published his ideas.

 When orbital spaceflight was achieved in the 1950s colonialism was still a strong international project, e.g. easing the United States to advance its space program and space in general as part of a "New Frontier".
 As the Space Age was developing, decolonization gained again in force, producing many newly independent countries.
 These newly independent countries confronted spacefaring countries, demanding an anti-colonial stance and regulation of space activity when space law was raised and negotiated internationally.
 Fears of confrontations because of land grabs and an arms race in space between the few countries with spaceflight capabilities grew and were ultimately shared by the spacefaring countries themselves.
 This produced the wording of the agreed on international space law, starting with the Outer Space Treaty of 1967, calling space a "province of all mankind" and securing provisions for international regulation and sharing of outer space.